MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

    npm i botbuilder-ai
    ```

-1. In **index.js**, following the // Create Adapter section, add the following code to read your .env file configuration information needed to generate the QnA Maker services.
+1. In **index.js**, following the _// Create Adapter_ section, add the following code to read your **.env** file's configuration information.
+This is needed to generate the QnA Maker services.

-   **index.js**

    ```javascript
    // Map knowledge base endpoint values from .env file into the required format for `QnAMaker`.